Pastel: israeli spiced meat pie

 • 2 sheets of puff pastry

-• 3 large eggs 2 for the filling, 1 for brushing
+• 2 large eggs for the filling

 • 2 tablespoons sesame seeds